PreTeXtBook/pretext/README.md

 9. PreTeXt is not a closed system: documents can be converted to LaTeX and then developed using standard LaTeX tools.
-10. PreTeXt recognizes that scholarly documents involve the interaction of authors, publishers, scholars, instructors, students, and readers, with each group having its own needs and goals.
+10. PreTeXt recognizes that scholarly documents involve the interaction of authors, publishers, scholars, curators, instructors, students, and readers, with each group having its own needs and goals.
 11. PreTeXt recognizes the inherent value in producing material